Lion Air jet crashes in Indonesia with 189 aboard

 Data from FlightRadar24 shows the first sign of something amiss came about two minutes into the flight, when the jet reached 610m.

-It began gaining speed in the final moments and reached 345 knots 638km/h before data was lost when it was at 1,113m.
+It began gaining speed in the final moments and reached 638km/h before data was lost when it was at 1,113m.

 The aircraft was leased from CMIG Aviation Capital, an arm of China Minsheng Investment Group, according to the Flightglobal Ascend database.